Glossary_of_terminology

 Cumaru: A high density exotic hardwood species with the scientific name Dipteryx odorata.
 This species is extremely hard and dense, coarsely grained and ranges in color from yellow brown to reddish brown to an almost purplish cordovan.
 Due to its amazing physical characteristics and exotic beauty, Cumaru is often used for boardwalks, walkways, esplanades and outdoor decks.

 Cupping: The uplifting of the edges of decking or other boards due to excessive moisture below the material.
-When decks are designed and built too low to the ground or without proper ventilation, the boards may ‘cup’ towards the sun (like a flower petal) as a result of the stress of too much moisture on one side of the board and too little on the other side.
+When decks are designed and built too low to the ground or without proper ventilation, the boards may ‘cup’ towards the sun, due to the stress of too much moisture on one side of the board and too little on the other side.
 This condition can be minimized by providing adequate ventilation and using screws for installation.

 Deck Joists: Structural members that support the decking material above them.
-Generally they are spaced 12”, 16” or 24” apart from one another (on center).
+Generally, they are spaced 12”, 16” or 24” apart from one another (on center).
 Because hardwood decking is significantly stronger than other decking material options, wider joist spans can be successfully used while maintaining the strength of the deck structure.
-Synthetic decking requires joist to be spaced much closer together.
+Synthetic decking requires joists to be spaced much closer together.

 Decking material: Describes the actual surface of the deck structure.
 As this portion of the deck is the most visible portion of the deck, care should be taken to assure that the right material is selected.